Dharavi is one of the most well-known slums in the world. So you think

 6. But if you think that they do not contribute to the economy…Dharavi has a large number of thriving small-scale industries that produce embroidered garments, export quality leather goods, pottery and plastic

 There are 20,000 mini-factories in Dharavi.
-Most of these products are made in tiny manufacturing units spread across the slum and are sold in domestic as well as international markets.
+Most of these products are made in tiny manufacturing units spread across the slum and are sold in domestic as well as international markets.7.
+As of 2015, over 200 small and medium entrepreneurs from the bustling slum are now a part of a major e-commerce website, which is one of India’s large online retail marketplaces

 The exclusive Dharavi store will sell luggage, shoes, accessories, pottery, apparel and jewellery made in the slum.